 Why you need to invest in the stock market today

-Investing is the stock market is about supercharging your wealth.
+Investing in the stock market is about supercharging your wealth.
 Part of that equation is buying companies that are growing much faster than the economy.
-The other part is about protecting yourself against market shocks and obtaining income in the short-term.
+The other part is about protecting yourself against market shocks and obtaining income in the short term.
 Put another way, investing in ASX stocks is about managing risk to build wealth, which is where the combination of Under the Radar Report and Blue Chip Value is invaluable.

 We have a value bias because it offers that protection and gives us access to growth stocks.
 I have spoken recently about the market factoring in the chance of the inflation genie escaping from the bottle.
 There are valid concerns about this in the US.
-Although they should not be overstated, there are initial signs indicating that the Federal Reserve maintaining near zero interest rates and US$120bn of bonds purchases a month are having an impact.
+Although they should not be overstated, there are initial signs indicating that the Federal Reserve maintaining near-zero interest rates and US$120bn of bond purchases a month are having an impact.

-The timing of rising inflation might be up in the air, but what isn’t is the growing concern, which will ebb and flow as data hits investor shores.
+The timing of rising inflation might be up in the air, but what isn’t is a growing concern, which will ebb and flow as data hits investor shores.
 This is already ushering in a period of heightened uncertainty and volatility.
-In this environment investors will gravitate to stocks that pay consistent dividends and return capital to investors because of the certainty this offers.
+In this environment, investors will gravitate to stocks that pay consistent dividends and return capital to investors because of the certainty this offers.

 Investing in stocks that have strong balance sheets